bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:40 PM CT, March 16</p>
+<p class="updated_time"> Latest data: 12:10 AM CT, March 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 35°, which is 32° *colder* than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Today's high is 29°, which is 6° *colder* than yesterday.
+Tomorrow is expected to be 30° **warmer** than today.

 Currently:

 - 17°
-- Light Snow and Breezy
+- Breezy and Mostly Cloudy
-- 74% humidity
+- 72% humidity
-- 14 mph wind
+- 13 mph wind
-- 97% cloud cover
+- 64% cloud cover
 - 42 AQI 🟩
 - 0.01 inches of rain and 0.52 inches of snow in the past 24 hours
 - 0.22 inches of snow and 0.01 inches of rain expected in the next 48 hours